smartsdk/dataModels/User/UserContext/doc/spec.md

     + Normative References: [https://schema.org/address](https://schema.org/address)
     + Mandatory if `location` is not present.

-+ `refUserDevice` : An object representing the current device user by the User.
++ `refUserDevice` : An object representing the current device used by the User.
 See [Device](../../Device/Device/doc/spec.md) definition.
     + Attribute type: A references to a [Device](../../Device/Device/doc/spec.md) entity.
     + Optional